Over 1 day

 - Wood can be cut with a miter saw, and pieces can be joined with screws, nails or other types of fasteners.

 PVC pipe is easy to cut, lightweight and inexpensive.
 Sunlight may eventually discolor PVC, but in general, it makes a long-lasting and durable frame.
+Keep in mind that greenhouse kits are a convenient, all-in-one solution.

 - Cut PVC pipes to the size you've chosen and connect them with PVC glue for a permanent bond.
 Follow the manufacturer’s direction when using PVC glue or cement and work outside or in a well-ventilated area.